Higher Education Administration Curriculum

 Sequencing of Course Offerings

 The CEK core courses are offered every fall and spring semester, and usually during at least one of the summer sessions.
-The CEK track electives are typically offered at least one or two times during the fall, spring, and summer terms.
-At least two CEK core courses and one CEK track elective are offered online each fall and spring semester.
+The CEK electives are typically offered at least one or two times during the fall, spring, and summer terms.
+At least two CEK core courses and one CEK elective are offered online each fall and spring semester.
 At least two online courses are offered during the summer sessions. » View current and upcoming course offerings

 Schedule of Course Offerings